samkooijman/covid-data/Data dictionaries/UK/infections_uk/infections_england_region/Infection_england_region_dictionary_uk_README.txt

 General description:
 The dataset contains the amount of Covid-19 positive tests on a specific date in a respective region in England.
 There are 4824 instances.
-There seems to be not biased as this is a governmental data and all data seems consistent.
+There seems to no bias as this is a governmental dataset and all data seems consistent with each other.
 The dataset is rather limited to only positive tests on a given date and a region.
 The region is fairly big so that can be a struggle in the data preparation phase.
 However, the number of postive tests will act as a dependent variable with regards to the other variables discussed in the business understanding.

 Variables